benchristel/sindarin/preface.md

 - The **Introduction** orients Sindarin within Tolkien's life and legendarium, covers the basics of Sindarin pronunciation, and introduces some useful phrases and vocabulary.
-Please read this part first before moving on to the other two sections.
+Read this part first before moving on to the lessons.
 - **Writing Systems** teaches the basics of the Elvish alphabet _tengwar_.
 You won't need this information for the Grammar lessons in the next section, so you can